Working With a Funeral Home or Crematorium

 Choosing a crematorium may have advantages in terms of cost.
-The downside is that you may be left to attend to of the other details and costs involved in planning for this event.
+The downside is that you may be left to attend to other details and costs involved in planning for this event.

 To get a better understanding of the differences between a funeral home and a crematorium, a comparison between services and costs will help in determining the available options.

 What Will A Funeral Home Do?

 A funeral home will coordinate all of the arrangements necessary for a funeral, burial and/or cremation using a network of providers and in-house services, leaving the family to grieve without worrying about the details of death.
 Generally, a funeral home will:

 - Pick up the body from place of death.